rpellerin/rpellerin.github.io/content/living-in-the-usa.md

 ## Los Angeles

 - <s>The pier which appeared in La La Land</s>
-- The jazz clubs from La La Land
+- The jazz clubs from La La Land (I got to see the Light House cafe from the outside)
 - Long Beach
 - <s>SpaceX (Hawthorne)</s>
 - <s>Malibu</s>